 - There are different types of dental crowns, each type being suitable in differing circumstances.

-- You must continue to take good care of your teeth after a crown is placed.
+- You must continue to take good care of your teeth after one is placed.

-Dental crowns are placed for a variety of reasons.
-The common reasons for placing crowns are:
+Dental crowns are placed for a variety of reasons, the common ones being:

-- Similarly, if a portion of the tooth has cracked off, a crown may be necessary.
+- Similarly, if a portion of the tooth has cracked off, a cap may be necessary.

-- As well as decay and fracture, tooth-wear caused by acid erosion or grinding may weaken teeth to such an extent that crowns are needed.
+- As well as decay and fracture, tooth-wear caused by acid erosion or grinding may weaken teeth to such an extent that full coverage protection is needed.

-- After a tooth has had a root canal treatment, e.g. due to the nerve dying, the tooth structure will be weaker as a result of the treatment and the original damage to the tooth.
-A crown will often be necessary to prevent catastrophic fracture of the tooth, particularly in molar (back) teeth.
+- After a tooth has had a root canal treatment, e.g. due to the nerve dying, the remaining structure will be weaker as a result of the treatment and the original damage to the tooth.
+A cap will often be necessary to prevent a catastrophic fracture, particularly in molar (back) teeth.

 - A crown may be placed to help secure a denture in place, thus making the denture more tightly.

-- As part of a bridge to replace a missing tooth.
+- As part of a bridge to restore a gap in ones smile.

 - For cosmetic improvement of the smile.
 For example, when teeth are discolored or badly mis-shaped.
 Crowns should only be placed in such circumstances when other, less invasive, treatments are not suitable.
 Such treatments may include whitening, dental bonding and veneers.
 Note that veneers and dental bonding treatments will not make the underlying teeth stronger if they are weak.
 So if strengthening is needed crowns are the treatment of choice.